 The most important thing is to exercise patience.
 If you power on or use your device before it’s fully dry, you could cause irreparable damage.

+As mentioned earlier, the first thing you should do is switch off your device.
 Even water-resistant iPhones aren’t waterproof; turn off your device as soon as possible to avoid water shorting out the circuits inside.
-With an iPhone or iPad, press and hold the Sleep/Wake button then slide to power off.
+With an iPhone or iPad, press and hold the Sleep/Wake button.
+Then, use slide to power off.

 Unfortunately, there’s no power button for AirPods.
 The best thing you can do is remove them from the charging case and disconnect them from your other devices.
 Go to Settings > Bluetooth > AirPods > Forget This Device to do so.

 Whatever you do, don’t plug in your iPhone, iPad, or AirPods to charge.
-This could be very dangerous if they are still wet.
+This could be very dangerous if they are still wet, and you could cause irreparable damage.

-Step 2.
-Dry the Outside of Your Wet iPhone, iPad, or AirPods
+Step 2: Dry the Outside of Your Wet iPhone, iPad, or AirPods (and Wash Away Potentially Harmful Liquids)

-If your device is wet with soda, beer, or salt water, rinse it under the tap.
-This sounds counterproductive, but you need to remove any liquids likely to leave sticky (or salty) residue when they drying.
+If your device is wet with soda, beer, or saltwater, rinse it under the tap.
+This sounds counterproductive, but you need to remove any liquids likely to leave sticky (or salty) residue when you dry your device.

 If your device is powered off, this shouldn’t cause any more damage.

-Step 3.
-Take Off the Case and Remove the SIM Card
+Step 3: Take Off the Case and Remove Your SIM Card

 There might be residual liquid inside your case, beneath a screen protector, or inside the SIM tray.
 Take your device out of its case and peel off the screen protector.
-Then use a SIM tool to eject the SIM tray.
+Then, use a SIM tool to eject the SIM tray if your iPhone has one.

-You’ve dried the outside of your device as much as possible, now it’s time to introduce silica gel packets to do the rest.
+Okay, so you’ve dried the outside of your device as much as possible.
+You’ve also ensured that residue from liquids won’t impact your iPhone, iPad, or AirPods.
+Now, it’s time to introduce silica gel packets for the remaining steps.
 Put your iPhone, iPad, or AirPods in an airtight container with lots of packets of silica gel.

-Don’t open the silica gel packets.
-If you bought loose silica gel granules, wrap your device in a paper towel to keep them from getting stuck in any ports.
+DO NOT open the silica gel packets.
+If you went against our advice and bought loose silica gel granules, wrap your device in a paper towel to keep them from getting stuck in any ports.

 You need to use enough silica gel to absorb all the liquid inside your device.
 It’s difficult to say exactly how much silica gel that is, but you’re better off using too much than not enough.

-Step 5.
-Don’t Touch It for at Least Two Days
+Step 5: Don’t Touch Your Device for *At Least* Two Days

 Now for the hard part.
 After sealing away your wet iPhone, iPad, or AirPods with silica gel packets, you need to leave it alone to dry for at least two days.
 Preferably even longer.